vt887/harryfan-reader/README.md

-# Harryfan reader - Retro MS-DOS Style Text Viewer from Fidonet era
+# HarryFan Reader - Retro MS-DOS Style Text Viewer from Fidonet era

 A nostalgic text viewer for macOS that emulates the classic MS-DOS aesthetic with blue background, white text, and support for CP866 encoding (perfect for Cyrillic text files).